What’s Normal & Not Normal With Breastfeeding

 So, here’s a short list of things that you can expect that are NORMAL & NOT NORMAL with breastfeeding.

 👍 Baby seeming hungry all the time and wanting to breastfeed OFTEN.
 The idea that babies only eat every 3-4 hours is outdated and not true, especially in the first few months of life.
+Of course there are babies that are content with eating only every 3-4 hours.
+But even for those babies, there will be times when they want to eat more.
 It’s not uncommon for a baby to nurse every 1-2 hours for the first few months.

 👍 Pain - SOME pain for mama can be a normal part of getting used to breastfeeding, especially if it's her first time.
 Engorgement (when the breasts become super full of milk) can be painful, and the nipples can be sensitive those first few weeks as breastfeeding is established. (more on what's not normal below)